-If students answer any questions in this assessment incorrectly, they will need to be given an appropriate time to resubmit.
-Students should only redo questions that are incorrect; however, they will need to resubmit the entire assessment.
+If students answer any questions in this assessment incorrectly, they must be given an appropriate time to resubmit.
+Students should only redo incorrect questions but must resubmit the entire assessment.

 Guidance to Assessors About this Assessment

 Students can be given the opportunity to answer questions verbally if appropriate.
 Benchmark responses for each question have been provided.